BPO (Business Process Outsourcing)

 How Big Is The BPO Industry

-According to Grand View Research , the BPO market is growing at enormous speed and by the year 2027 is going to reach $405 billion in revenue.
+According to Grand View Research , the BPO market is growing at enormous speed and, by the year 2027, it is expected to reach $405 billion in revenue.
 The study also showed the increasing popularity of call centers and customer support services in general.

 Currently, the most popular areas of business process outsourcing are human resources, finance, supply chain, accounting, and customer support.
 As for the most popular BPO destinations, they are China, Malaysia, Ukraine, Romania, Poland, and some of the Latin American countries such as Brazil and Mexico.